-You plan to visit Greece for its staggering ancient history and culture but you don’t know which archeological sites you should add to your schedule and which ones you should leave for your next trip to Greece.
-Well, to be honest there are many important archaeological sites in Greece and you probably need to have more than 2 trips to visit all of them!
+Are you planning to visit Greece for its staggering ancient history and culture but you don’t know which archaeological sites you should add to your schedule and which ones you should leave for your next trip to Greece?
+Well, to be honest, there are many important archaeological sites in Greece and you probably need to have more than 2 trips to visit all of them!

-We provide you with a list of the most important archeological sites which are maintained regularly and definitely worth your time!
+Here is a list of the most important archaeological sites which are maintained regularly and definitely worth your time!
 Athens may well be the cradle of Democracy and has many important archeological sites, but there are also other places in Greece which host must-see archeological gems.

 Citadel of Athens was wisely chosen to be built on the specific spot it is built since it had a significant strategic importance; apart from being the city’s higher point, it was also surrounded by three hills that offered protection: Pnyka hill, Areopagus (Mars hill)and Philopappou hill.
 Each one had its own role in ancient times and a story starting as a myth, continuing nowadays.